Field TripsEducational and Fun

-Our educational series *Changes with the seasons* offers numerous different learning opportunities for groups to return throughout the year.
+Our educational series change with the seasons and offers numerous different learning opportunities for groups to return throughout the year.
 (Picnic areas and playground also available for use).
-Recently, Arion has added in grade-based (PK-12) outdoor educational activities; Sample class learning experiences which include a take home item:
+Recently, Arion has added in grade-based (PK-12) outdoor educational activities; Sample class learning experiences which include a take-home item:

 Animal fur studies – learn about how animals naturally adapt to winter condition

 Migration – which animals stay here in the winter

 What plants grow in the winter, using frozen Fall harvest

 Vegetables – where are food comes from locally, learn to cook simple soups & jams

 Animal shearing and field preparations, purpose of farm animals

 Compost turning & spreading, insect identification & purposes

 Reading labels – understand what’s in our food and how to make your own convenient snacks